neuralmagic/sparseml/integrations/ultralytics-yolov5/README.md

 # SparseML YOLOv5 Integration

-By integrating with robust training flows in the YOLOv5 repository, SparseML enables you to train inference-optimized sparse versions of YOLOv5 models on your dataset.
+This directory explains how to use SparseML's `ultralytics/yolov5` integration to train inference-optimized sparse YOLOv5 models on your dataset.

-There are two pathways:
+There are two main workflows enabled by SparseML:
-- **Sparse Transfer Learning** - fine-tune a pre-sparsified YOLOv5 checkpoint on your own dataset **[RECOMMENDED]**
+- **Sparse Transfer Learning** - fine-tune a pre-sparsified YOLOv5 checkpoint on your own dataset **[RECOMMENDED]** -
-- **Sparsification from Sractch** - apply pruning and quantization to sparsify any of the YOLOv5 and YOLOv5-P6 models from scratch.
+- **Sparsification from Sractch** - apply pruning and quantization to sparsify any of the YOLOv5 models from scratch.

-Once trained, SparseML enables you to export models to the ONNX format, such that they can be deployed with DeepSparse for GPU-class performance on the CPU.
+Once trained, SparseML enables you to export models to the ONNX format, such that they can be deployed with DeepSparse.

 ## Installation